 In this problem-based learning seminar, students think soundly and creatively to plan, design, evaluate, and present real solutions to authentic problems in today's world.
 Successful completion of GEN 290 or Advanced Transfer Standing (ATS) is a prerequisite for attempting this course.
-Advanced Transfer Standing is defined as completion of an AA/AS degree or an ADN degree completed after December 2016.
+Advanced Transfer Standing is defined as possession of any bachelor's degree from an accredited institution other than Barton, an AA/AS degree, or an ADN degree completed after December 2016.